Install Plex Server on Raspberry PI

 Get Plex Server Installer

-In this tutorial, I’m going to use official Plex installation procedure.
-I will copy latest installer link from browser and use this link with “wget” command directly from Raspberry PI.
+In this tutorial, I’m going to use the official Plex installation procedure.
+I will copy the latest installer link from browser and use this link with “wget” command directly from Raspberry PI.
 Of course, you can alternatively download the same installer in your local PC and transfer it to Raspberry PI with an sftp program (like Filezilla).

-With your favourite browser, go to Plex Download page and make sure that Plex Media Server button is selected:
+With your favourite browser, go to Plex Download page and make sure that the Plex Media Server button is selected:

 Open drill down menu under “Windows” to select “Linux” as your distribution:

 Scroll down and click “Choose Distribution” button.
-It will open a new drill down menù.
-From here, identify Debian “ARMv7” distribution and right click from your mouse.
+It will open a new drill-down menù.
+From here, identify Debian “ARMv7” distribution and right-click from your mouse.
 From here, select “Copy Link Location”:

 wget https://downloads.plex.tv/plex-media-server-new/1.22.0.4163-d8c4875dd/debian/plexmediaserver_1.22.0.4163-d8c4875dd_armhf.deb